All Episodes

 I had kind of a two-part thing here.

-The first part was one time I read a story about up in, I think it was on the Suwannee River, up in northern part of Florida.
+The first part was one time I read a story about up in, I think it was on the Suwannee River up in northern part of Florida.

-Some saw a prehistoric penguin or something.
+Some sort of prehistoric penguin or something.

 It was really a weird story I read, and I was just wondering if y'all had ever heard about that.